snltd/SexyMF/README.md

 the relevant `solaris.smf.manage.` authorization to the user which SexyMF runs as.
 That will be `smfuser`, in the following examples.
 For instance:

 	# usermod -A solaris.smf.manage.apache smfuser

-You can find a list of the authorizations in `/etc/security/auth_attr.d/SUNWcs`, `/etc/security/auth_attr.d/core-os`, or `/etc/security/auth_attr`, depending on your operating system, and you can find out what authorization is needed to manage a service by querying the service's `action_authorization` property.
+You can find a list of the authorizations in `/etc/security/auth_attr.d/SUNWcs`, `/etc/security/auth_attr.d/core-os`, or `/etc/security/auth_attr`, depending on your operating system, and on relatively recent releases you can find out what authorization is needed to manage a service by querying the service's `action_authorization` property.
 For example:

     $ svcprop -p general/action_authorization ssh
 	solaris.smf.manage.ssh